European-Unified-ID/EUID-docs/api/v2/getting-started/gs-faqs.md

 ### How can I test the refresh token logout workflow?
 (With SDK)
 <!-- FAQ_09 -->
 You can use the `optout@email.com` email address to test your token refresh workflow.
-Using this email addrees in a request always generates an identity response with a `refresh_token` that results in a logout response.
+Using this email address in a request always generates an identity response with a `refresh_token` that results in a logout response.

 1. Send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
     - The `optout@email.com` as the `email` value.